Israel's growing frustration over the war in Gaza erupts in nationwide protests

 Israel’s military did not immediately respond to questions.

-Israel’s air and ground war has displaced most of Gaza's population and killed more than 61,900 people, according to Gaza's Health Ministry, which does not specify how many were fighters or civilians but says around half were women and children.
+Israel’s air and ground war has killed more than 61,900 people, according to Gaza's Health Ministry, which does not specify how many were fighters or civilians but says around half were women and children.

 Two children and five adults died of malnutrition-related causes Sunday, according to the ministry, which is part of the Hamas-run government and staffed by medical professionals.
 The U.N. and independent experts consider it the most reliable source on casualties.
 Israel disputes its figures but has not provided its own.